Abdominal Problems

 The abdomen is the body region between the lower ribs and the pelvis that contains many vital organs.
 Abdominal pain can range from mild to severe, be dull or sharp; acute or chronic.
 Acute pain is sudden pain.
 The type of pain, its location, and other symptoms that come with it can help suggest the cause.

 Due to the range of possible abdominal emergencies the hospital environment is the best place to be diagnosed as a number of tests may need to be carried out to indentify the cause.
-The main concern for ambulance personnel is to be able to assess the patient and to see if they are time critical and to appropriately manage the emergency until the patient reaches definitive care.
+The main concern for ambulance personnel is to be able to assess the patient and to see if they are Time Critical and to appropriately manage the emergency until the patient reaches definitive care.

 Systems Which Make Up The Abdominal Region